TWBug/GoldCardHenge/content/why-taiwan/200-days-without-indigenous-covid-19-new-cases.en.md

 ---
 # COVID-19 Prevention and Control: How Taiwan Became the Global Model for Epidemic Prevention

-As the COVID-19 pandemic continues to ravage the globe, infecting thousands and causing millions of deaths daily, Taiwan has been lauded by international media channels for its pandemic prevention policies.
+As the COVID-19 pandemic continues to ravage the globe, infecting thousands and causing millions of deaths, Taiwan has been lauded by international media channels for its pandemic prevention policies.
 According to the Ministry of Health and Welfare, Taiwan has seen no domestic COVID-19 cases for more than 200 days since the end of November 2020.
 While most countries have been forced to shut down their cities once again due to threats of an impending second wave, life in Taiwan has been relatively normal.
 Citizens in Taiwan can travel freely within the country, dine out at restaurants, and even gather together in public.

 {{< card title="<!-- This text will never be seen -->" link="" image="/cms-uploads/2020911宜蘭傳藝_200912_3.jpg" >}}
 Gold Card Community Event